eltonbautista/eltonbautista/README.md

                <img src="https://img.shields.io/badge/-demo-purple?style=for-the-badge&color=3C005A"/>
             </a>
          </p>
          <p><strong>AstroJS/TypeScript</strong> — My very own portfolio!
-Ooo boy I've always wanted one and it's responsive!!
+Ooo boy I've always wanted one and it's responsive.. mostly..!!
 Currently, it talks a bit about my, discipline, goals, etc. but also has information on who I am as an individual!
 I'm planning on updating it every so often with project pages, and will most likely be creating a blog section!
 At the moment it's fairly extensible, but I do have plans on improving it as it will be growing alongside me.
             <em>Built with: AstroJS, ReactJS, TypeScript, JavaScript, HTML5, CSS5</em>
             </p>
       </div>